espressif/developer-portal/content/blog/build-embedded-swift-application-for-esp32c6/index.md

 ## Conclusion

-Embedded Swift represents a significant advancement in bringing Swift's powerful features to embedded systems and constrained environments.
+Embedded Swift even in **experimental** stage represents a significant advancement in bringing Swift's powerful features to embedded systems and constrained environments.
 By focusing on reducing runtime dependencies and optimizing code size, Embedded Swift allows developers to leverage Swift's modern programming paradigms even on MCUs.

 ## Useful Links